75lb/renamer/README.md

 ### Rename using JavaScript

-For more complex renames, or if you just prefer using code, you can define a replace chain plugin.
-A plugin is a module exporting a class which defines a `replace` method.
-This trivial plugin appends the text `[DONE]` to each file name.
+For more complex renames, or if you just prefer using code, you can write a replace function.
+Create a module exporting a class which defines a `replace` method.
+This trivial example appends the text `[DONE]` to each file name.

 ```js
 import path from 'path'